Th0rGarden/abracadabra-for-obsidian/README.md

 <hr>

-#### Find Abracadabra in your plugin settings or pop it out in a draggable, reizable modal and build a custom colorful command module:
+#### Find Abracadabra in your plugin settings, pop it out in a resizable modal, and start building a custom command module:

 <br/>